DS-100/textbook/notebooks/ch15/bias_cv.md

 The biggest advantage of this method is that every data point is used for validation exactly once and for training *k-1* times.
 Typically, a *k* between 5 to 10 is used, but *k* remains an unfixed parameter.
 When *k* is small, the error estimate has a lower variance (many validation points) but has a higher bias (fewer training points).
 Vice versa, with large *k* the error estimate has lower bias but has higher variance.

-$k$-fold cross-validation takes more computation time since we typically have to refit each model from scratch for each fold.
+$k$-fold cross-validation takes more computation time than the train-validation split since we typically have to refit each model from scratch for each fold.
 However, it computes a more accurate validation error by averaging multiple errors together for each model.

 The `scikit-learn` library provides a convenient [`sklearn.model_selection.KFold`](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.KFold.html) class to implement $k$-fold cross-validation.

 ## Bias-Variance Tradeoff

 K-fold cross-validation helps us manage the bias-variance tradeoff more accurately.
-Intuitively, the validation error estimates test error by checking the model's performance on a dataset not used for training, allowing us to estimate both model bias and model variance.
-K-fold cross-validation also allows us to incorporate the fact that the noise in the training set only affects the noise term in the risk, whereas the noise in the training set only affects bias and model variance.
+Intuitively, the validation error estimates test error by checking the model's performance on a dataset not used for training; this allows us to estimate both model bias and model variance.
+K-fold cross-validation also incorporates the fact that the noise in the test set only affects the noise term in the risk equation whereas the noise in the training set only affects bias and model variance in the equation.
 To choose the final model to use, we select the one that has the lowest validation error.